fafonso/Jekyll-puppet-vm/README.md

 ### Folder structure ###

  - Project Root
-	- Vagrantfile
+ |- Vagrantfile
-	- modules
+ |- modules
-	- manifest
+ |- manifest
-	- (other vagrant + puppet project files)
+ |- (other vagrant + puppet project files)
-	- Jekyll_Project_1
+ |- Jekyll_Project_1

 ### Usage ###

-# Go to the terminal and execute "vagrant up" on the project root directory
++ Go to the terminal and execute "vagrant up" on the project root directory
-# Execute "vagrant ssh"
++ Execute "vagrant ssh"
-# _Cd_ into the folder where your Jekyll website is stored.
++ *Cd* into the folder where your Jekyll website is stored.
-# Then, _jekyll serve --watch_
++ Then, *jekyll serve --watch*
-# View your website at (http://localhost:14000)
++ View your website at (http://localhost:14000)

-*Alternatively*
+** Alternatively **

-Set the variable _project_path_ (project path, relative to your Vagrant project root directory, example: "Jekyll_Project_1"), and all you need to do is execute "vagrant up" on the project root directory.
+Set the variable *project_path* (project path, relative to your Vagrant project root directory, example: "Jekyll_Project_1"), and all you need to do is execute "vagrant up" on the project root directory.

 #### VM Exposed Ports #####